Based in Chiang Mai, Thailand

-From a family line of photographers Matias grew up surrounded by images thus was first introduced to photography in 2009 at an early stage of his youth when he started crafting a passion for the medium.
-Later on from 2013 to 2017 he delved into the formal study of visual storytelling through specialized programs in Argentina and Spain along following his BA Photography at the Royal Academy of Arts in The Netherlands.
+From a family line of photographers Matias grew up surrounded by images and was first introduced to photography at an early stage of his youth when he started crafting a passion for the medium.
+From 2013 to 2017 he delved into the formal study of visual storytelling through specialized programs in Argentina and Spain along following his BA Photography at the Royal Academy of Arts in The Netherlands.
 His work has been published in international media outlets such as Al Jazeera, Clarín, Photo District News (PDN) and Frontier Magazine.
-More recently, he was nominated by the World Press Photo Foundation for the 2020 Joop Swart Masterclass, and awarded with the National Geographic Society Early Career Grant to continue his long-term work in Myanmar.
+In 2020, he was nominated by the World Press Photo Foundation for the Joop Swart Masterclass, and awarded with the National Geographic Society Early Career Grant to continue his long-term work in Myanmar.

 In parallel with personal documentary projects, Matias has a strong interest in education and since 2017 has been training aspiring photographers, visual journalists and social activists through storytelling trainings in Spain and Myanmar, both independently and in collaboration with non-profit and community-based organizations.

 News and publications

 National Geographic Society's Exploration Grant is supporting Matias' storytelling and research project in Karen State over 2020-21.

 from February 22nd to March 11th 2020 at

 Mahabandoola Park, Yangon.

 EXHIBITION MONSOON [+OTHER] GROUNDS